-- 1. Professional groups: activities and membership centered on specific curriculum or course of study (i.e. CNS Group, SNAI, Research, etc. The College could sponsor an organization (Peer Tutors Group). - 2.
-Special Interest: activities and membership centered on a particular interest, i.e. Chi Alpha, social issues, political issues. - 3.
-Honor, Leadership, and Recognition: activities and membership involves volunteering and service.
+1. Professional groups: Activities and membership are based on specific curriculum or course of study (i.e. CNS Group, SNAI, Research, etc.).
+The College could sponsor an organization (Peer Tutors Group).

-The Student Senate is recognized by the College as the student governance body, with Bylaws and must report to the Assistant Dean.
+- 2. Special interest groups: Activities and membership are based on a particular interest (i.e. Chi Alpha, social issues, political issues). - 3.
+Honor, leadership, and recognition groups: Activities and membership are based on volunteering and service.
+The Student Senate is recognized by the College as the student governance body, with bylaws and reports to the Assistant Dean.